My Ghost Stories

 When A Close Relative Dies

-My grandfather died from complications following knee surgery and advanced Alzheimer's when I was 19.
-It was a slow, drawn out death staring with the broken hip and ending in a short hospice stay in a nursing home.
+My grandfather died from complications following hip surgery and advanced Alzheimer's when I was 19.
+It was a slow, drawn out death starting with the broken hip and ending in a short hospice stay in a nursing home.
 We hoped his mind was too far gone to feel any discomfort that the pain killers couldn’t mask.
-I watched a priest give him his last rites that week.
-I sat at his bedside taking it all in.
-When we weren’t at the nursing home, we stayed near the phone waiting for the call.
+I watched a priest give him his last rites that week, taking it all in from the end of his bed.
+When we weren’t at the nursing home, we stayed by the phone, waiting for the call.
 Each night, I expected it to be his last.
 The suspense was terrible.
-Knowing that he wasn't going to make it, I just wanted the release of knowing that he was at peace.
+Knowing that he wasn't going to get better, I just wanted him to be at peace.

-One night, I went to bed early.
-I had class the next morning, and I was exhausted by the events of that week.
-I had dozed off for about 40 minutes when, for no reason at all, I woke up and sat straight up in bed.
+One night, I had just dozed off for about 40 minutes when, for no reason at all, I woke up and sat straight up in bed.
 It’s not unusual for me to walk up one or more times during the night, but sitting up in bed was different.
 Thinking that I had heard the phone ring, I waited a few seconds and found that all was quiet.
-I laid back down and tried to fall back asleep.
+So, I laid down and tried to go back to sleep.

 Five minutes later, the phone rang.
 I opened my eyes wide and saw my mom switch on the hall light and run downstairs to grab the phone call that we had been waiting for.
 It was a sad relief.
 Waking up to hear the call was comforting too, but I wondered why I had done that.
 Had I woke up at the exact moment that he died?
 Had his soul passed by me as I slept and awakened me?
 I don’t know.
-Again, I saw nothing and even felt nothing but the usual sensation of awakening abruptly from my sleep.
+Again, I saw nothing.
+I just felt something.

-I stayed up with my parents for a few hours before going back to bed.
-Just as my head hit the pillow, a wind storm began.
+After the call, I stayed up for a few hours before going back to bed.
+As my head hit the pillow, a wind storm began.
 Just like the night of the garbage man's death, there was no rain or lightning or anything but wind blowing.
-Was this just a coincidence that a wind storm had hit the night of two significant deaths in my life?
-Luckily, I haven't lost anyone else recently to know for sure if they all leave a wind storm behind when they cross over.
+Wind storms have occurred several times after a death ever since.
+Is this just a coincidence, or is it some kind of a sign?

 Monongahela Ghost Walk 2013